-The Inspectorate of Strategic Products (ISP) is the central administrative authority for cases and supervision pursuant to the Military Equipment Act

-(1992:1300) and the Dual-Use Items and Technical Assistance Control Act (2000:1064), provided that, in the latter instance, no other authority has this task.
+The Inspectorate of Strategic Products (ISP) is the central administrative authority for cases and supervision pursuant to the Military Equipment Act (1992:1300) and the Dual-Use Items and Technical Assistance Control Act (2000:1064).
+For dual-use items and technical assistance, the ISP has this responsibility in cases where no other authority has this remit.
 The Swedish Radiation Safety Authority has the same responsibility with reference to particularly sensitive nuclear technology products.